 * Show Dancer in "Here's Hollywood", both above were cast by Simon Griffiths

 * Lead Dancer in The Miss Canada Teen Global Pageant '04, and a Top 10 finalist in The Miss Canada Teen Global Pageant '05

-* Regional Winner and competitor in the World Finals Las Vegas Tropic Beauty (formerly known as Hawaiian Tropic)
+* Regional Winner and competitor in the World Finals Las Vegas Tropic Beauty (formally known as Hawaiian Tropic)

 * Promotional, commercial, and runway model for Vancouver Fashion Week.

 * Dancer /promotions model for Voltage Entertainment and Valley Entertainment.